-Japademy's Classroom Lessons are for students who live in the Greater Toronto Area.
-On the other hand, for those people who do not have the option to join these In-Person lessons, Japademy offers Online Group Lessons which are perfect for beginners located anywhere in the USA and Canada.
+Japademy's Japanese Classes in Toronto are for students who live in the Greater Toronto Area.
+On the other hand, for those people who do not have the option to join these In-Person lessons, Japademy offers Japanese Online Group Lessons which are perfect for beginners located anywhere in the USA and Canada.
 Here, students are part of a small group of students learning online via Zoom.
-But that is not everything, for people who want a unique learning experience that fits their learning style and schedule, Online Private Lessons are also available.
+But that is not everything, for people who want a unique learning experience that fits their learning style and schedule, Japanese Online Private Lessons are also available.

 TJLS offers lessons for children and adults.
 In terms of the latter, currently only Beginner 1 and 2 levels are available for In-Person lessons whereas more advanced levels are available via Online lessons.
 Based on the information on their website, currently all lessons are offered on Saturdays between 9.30am and 11.50am weekly.